-The Company follows the guidance of PAS 39, Financial Instruments: Recognition and measurement, in classifying non-derivative financial assets with fixed or determinable payments and fixed maturity as HTM financial assets.
+The Company follows the guidance of PAS 39, Financial Instruments: Recognition and Measurement, in classifying non-derivative financial assets with fixed or determinable payments and fixed maturity as HTM financial assets.
 This classification requires significant judgment.
 In making this judgment, the Company evaluates its intention and ability to hold such investments to maturity.
 If the Company fails to keep these investments to maturity other than for the specific circumstances - for example, selling an insignificant amount close to maturity - it will be required to reclassify the entire class to AFS financial assets.
 The investments will therefore be measured at fair value and not at amortized cost.

 In 2021, the Company reclassified certain equity securities from AFS to HTM amounting to P47 million.
-There were no reclassification in 2020.
-Management believes, based on its assessment, that its intention and ability to hold such investments to maturity remain unchanged at December 31, 2021 and 2020.
+No reclassification was done in 2022.
+Management believes, based on its assessment, that its intention and ability to hold such investments to maturity remain unchanged at December 31, 2022 and 2021.